tonich-sh/pjpersist/src/pjpersist/README.txt

 =================================

-This document outlines the general capabilities of the ``pjpersist`` package. ``pjpersist`` is a mongoDB storage implementation for persistent Python objects.
+This document outlines the general capabilities of the ``pjpersist`` package. ``pjpersist`` is a PostGreSQL/JSONB storage implementation for persistent Python objects.
 It is *not* a storage for the ZODB.

-The goal of ``pjpersist`` is to provide a data manager that serializes objects to mongoDB at transaction boundaries.
-The mongo data manager is a persistent data manager, which handles events at transaction boundaries (see ``transaction.interfaces.IDataManager``) as well as events from the persistency framework (see ``persistent.interfaces.IPersistentDataManager``).
+The goal of ``pjpersist`` is to provide a data manager that serializes objects to JSONB blobs at transaction boundaries.
+The PJ data manager is a persistent data manager, which handles events at transaction boundaries (see ``transaction.interfaces.IDataManager``) as well as events from the persistency framework (see ``persistent.interfaces.IPersistentDataManager``).